A Stanford student poses in front of an informational sign at Vision eARTh.

 We work closely with Campus Utilities to identify opportunities and technologies to reduce our water consumption.
 Examples include water efficient dishwashers, low flow spray nozzles, and grey water utilization in our pulpers.

-Stanford Dining provides reusable water bottles to all incoming freshmen and transfer students to help reduce disposable bottled beverage consumption on campus.
+R&DE Stanford Dining provides reusable water bottles to all incoming freshmen and transfer students to help reduce disposable bottled beverage consumption on campus.
 Students can use these containers to receive discounts at select campus cafes.
-We also provide bulk “spa water” in all dining facilities and special events sponsored by Stanford Dining.
+We also provide bulk “spa water” in all dining facilities and special events sponsored by R&DE Stanford Dining.